Corporate Sustainability

 The study found that ESG reporting divergence results in more ESG-rating disagreements between rating providers like Sustainalytics, MSCI and Bloomberg.
 Additionally, this divergence increases the costs associated with processing ESG information and makes the information less useful to ESG-rating providers and fund managers.

-Author(s): Cheng Qiang, Lee Kong Chian Chair Professor of Accounting, Lou Yun, Associate Professor of Accounting, Ms Yang Mengjie, PhD Accounting student
+Author(s): Cheng Qiang, Lee Kong Chian Chair Professor of Accounting, Lou Yun, Associate Professor of Accounting, Ms Yang Mengjie, Lecturer, Monash University

 Published in/Presented at: MIT Asia Conference in Accounting 2023